 Any student pursuing a degree in Animal Science has to check out Rutgers University - New Brunswick.
 Students who graduate from the animal science program make around $38,161 in their early career salary and $64,460 in their mid-career salary.
 New Brunswick, New Jersey is the perfect setting for young people who like the fast moving urban lifestyle.

-It's difficult to beat Pennsylvania State University - Main Campus if you wish to pursue Animal Science as a major.
-In addition to its bachelor's programs, Pennsylvania State University - Main Campus offers graduate degrees in Animal Science.
-With more than 20,000 students, this institution is one of the largest schools in the U.S..
+It's difficult to beat Pennsylvania State University - University Park if you wish to pursue Animal Science as a major.
+In addition to its bachelor's programs, Pennsylvania State University - University Park offers graduate degrees in Animal Science.
+Situated in University Park, Pennsylvania, this university is a good choice for students who thrive in a city atmosphere.